Video Game / Raiden

 - Regional Bonus: The US version of Raiden Project allows the player to turn off the checkpoint behavior in Raiden, which was enforced in the Japanese version.
 On the downside, it dummies out vertical rotation, requiring the player to use a cheat device if they want to play the game on a vertically-oriented TV.

-- RPG Elements: Raiden V implemented so many of the RPG elements, such as the Mission Control system, Skill Scores and Perks, branched Roguelike missions and such.
+- RPG Elements: Raiden V implemented so many of the RPG elements, such as the Mission Control system, Skill Scores and Perks, Roguelike missions, Life Meter (shield) and such.
 It is basically a scrolling shooter RPG.

 - Sequential Boss: The fifth boss of Raiden II.
 First you destroy a space shuttle, then fight the fighter it was carrying, and finally face off with the orange jet housed inside it.
 Also kind of a Climax Boss, considering it's the last level on Earth.